Get audio component layout

 Step 1 - Send a request to get the current audio component layout

-Use the Get Room Layout Information endpoint to a make a request to get the audio component layout information for the room where the Nureva® audio conferencing system is connected:
+Use the Get Room Layout Information endpoint to make a request to get the audio component layout information for the room where the Nureva® audio conferencing system is connected:

 curl --request GET \